alexrobincrabbe/Brain_tumour_diagnostic/README.md

 # Brain Tumour Diagnostic Tool

-An image classifier machine learning project for classifying MRI scans of braintumours/healthy barins, utilizing convolutional neural networks (CNN).
+An image classifier machine learning project for classifying MRI scans of brain tumours/healthy brains, utilising convolutional neural networks (CNN).

-The link to the streamlit app can be found [here](https://brain-tumour-diagnostic-d316f77538fb.herokuapp.com/)
+The link to the Streamlit app can be found [here](https://brain-tumour-diagnostic-d316f77538fb.herokuapp.com/)

 # Table of Contents

 1. <a href="#project-dataset">Project Dataset</a>

-2. <a href="#business-requirements">Business Requirements</a>
+2. <a href="#business-requirements">Business requirements</a>

 3. <details open>
-    <summary><a href="#hypothesis-and-how-to-validate">Hypothesis and How to Validate</a></summary>
+    <summary><a href="#hypothesis-and-how-to-validate">Hypothesis and how to validate</a></summary>

     - [Hypothesis](#hypothesis)